intelligolabs/Detaux/README.md

 2. To run the clustering part, use the file `clustering.py`.
 3. Finally, with the file `aux_learning.py`, you will be able to perform the auxiliary learning phase with the new labels discovered in step 2.

+## Credits ##
+We want to thank Marco Fumero for the repository [PMPdisentanglement](https://github.com/marc0git/PMPdisentanglement), which provides us with the scripts used to manage the disentanglement part.

 ## Authors ##
 Geri Skenderi<sup>1</sup>, Luigi Capogrosso<sup>2</sup>, Andrea Toaiari<sup>2</sup>, Matteo Denitto<sup>3</sup>, Franco Fummi<sup>2</sup>, Simone Melzi<sup>4</sup>